 AfriForum audited 135 landfill sites nationwide this year as part of its national project to measure the standard of landfill sites in South Africa.

-Only 2 of the 21 landfill sites that were audited in North West adhered to national standards.
+None of the 25 landfill sites that were audited in the Free State adhered to national standards.
 In terms of applicable legislation and regulations, including the National Environmental Management: Waste Act (No. 59 of 2008), a landfill site must adhere to specific standards.

-This is how the landfill sites in North West compare:
+This is how the landfill sites in the Free State compare:

 |Name of branch/landfill site||Municipality/ Responsible authority||Licence number||Compliance score (%)|

 |Petrus Steyn||Nketoana LM||–||8||–||–||–||–||–|

 The audit consists of a list of 33 questions that measure the minimum requirements for landfill sites in South Africa and includes factors such as access control, fires, medical waste, fencing, rehabilitation etc. A landfill site must obtain at least 80% to comply with legislation.